 “I do not want to work on the walls or on the floor I wanted to use street lamps as an urban gallery and I wanted to use the darkness as the setting around my work” says Max.

-His inspiration are themes influenced by black cinema, creating with several layers of tapes the different cuttlefish tones that give life to the characters.
-The characters of novels produced by writers of the lost generation such as Hemingway, Steinbeck, and Salingery the American artist Edwar Hopper.
+His source of inspiration is black cinema influenced themes, creating the different cuttlefish tones that give life to the characters with several layers of tapes.
+He portrays characters of novels produced by writers of The Lost Generation such as Hemingway, Steinbeck, Salinger and Edward Hopper.

-He has created commissioned pieces for, among others, Ripley’s Believe It Or Not Museum in Orlando, Florida and has created street art for Dampkring coffeeshop in Amsterdam, The Netherlands.
+He has also created commissioned pieces for, among others, Ripley’s Believe It Or Not Museum in Orlando, Florida as well as created street art for Dampkring coffeeshop in Amsterdam, The Netherlands.

-We leave you with this quote from Brazilian educator Paulo Freire
+As to conclude, we present this quote from the Brazilian educator Paulo Freire to you: